First publised 4th Oct 2017. Updated 26th November 2017

 “So, if you can define ‘conference’ a room where a sociologist makes a presentation right before a rheologist, after which an economist has a speech, and then a musician, well, they make great conferences (one in sociology, one in rheology, one in economy, one in music).
 But, you see: that’s not a conference.”

 The Oxford dictionary defines a conference as follows, although the definitions seems to suggest that a conference involves more than one person with a shared interest.
-I’m not sure what a conference for one would be called.
+I’m not sure what an event for one would be called, but “conference” doesn’t meet the Oxford Dictionary definition.

 “A formal meeting of people with a shared interest, typically one that takes place over several days.”
 Source: Oxford Dictionary

 In short, the service delivered was NOT as it was marketed and it was certainly NOT a conference on Political Psychology.
-It was and is, a scam, but not a scam we had any prior knowledge of.
+It was and is, some form of scam, and not something we had any prior knowledge of.

 “The New Forest attraction promised a “winter wonderland” of log cabins and a bustling Christmas market.